aryat10/React_interact/README.md

 More changes will be made as per the requirement on grasping more knowledge in the field of React learning.

-I have used the learning plateform https://scrimba.com/  which is a learning plateform as well
+I have used the learning plateform https://scrimba.com/  which is a learning plateform as well.

+Here is the webite link which was deployed using NETLIFY  https://radiant-moxie-f7a156.netlify.app/